 Tilbury conveyancing firms themselves provide us confirmation that they are on the Leeds Building Society conveyancing panel as opposed to being supplied with a list from Leeds Building Society directly.

-I am selling our house in Tilbury and according to the buyers it appears that there is a possibility that the property was constructed land that was not decontaminated.
-Any high street Tilbury lawyer would know this is not the case.
-For the life of me I don't know why the buyers are using an online conveyancing outfit as opposed to a conveyancing solicitor in Tilbury.
-We have lived in Tilbury for 4 years we know that this is a non issue.
-Should we contact our local Authority to get confirmation need.
+My wife and I are close to exchanging contracts on the sale of our property in Tilbury and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
+A high street Tilbury lawyer would know this is not the case.
+For the life of me I don't know why the buyers used a factory type conveyancing firm as opposed to a conveyancing solicitor in Tilbury.
+Having lived in Tilbury for 4 years we know that this is a non issue.
+Should we get in touch with our local Authority to get confirmation that there is no issue.

-It sounds as though you may have a conveyancing lawyer currently acting for you.
-What do they say?
-You must check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+It would appear that you have a conveyancing lawyer already.
+Are they able to advise?
+You should check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same sickness)

 I have justfound out that Arc property Solicitors have closed.
 They carried out my conveyancing in Tilbury for a purchase of a freehold house 10 months ago.
 How can I check that the property is not still registered in the name of the former proprietor?